 On this dayOct 13, 1920

-Black Community in Roxboro, NC, Required to Leave or Face Racial Violence
+Black Community in Roxboro, NC, Threatened to Leave or Face Racial Violence

 On October 13, 1920, members of the Black community in Roxboro, North Carolina, were terrorized by an ongoing campaign from a white lynch mob, threatening them to leave their homes or face racial violence.

-In July 1920, a mob of local white residents in Roxboro seized an innocent Black farmworker, Ed Roach, from the Person County Jail where he was being held for the alleged assault of a white girl.
+In July 1920, a mob of local white residents in Roxboro seized an innocent Black farmworker, Ed Roach, from the Person County Jail where he was being held for alleged sexual impropriety with a white girl.
 In broad daylight, the mob took Mr. Roach to the churchyard, hanged him from a tree, and riddled his body with bullets.
 In the days after the lynching, Mr. Roach’s employer signed a written statement affirming Mr. Roach’s innocence, stating that he had been working with him when the crime occurred.
 No one was held accountable for his death.

 News piece